lukdav/never-have-i-ever/README.md

 There are many things that could be optimised, such as adding a "rel=noopener" to each link for security reasons.
 All advisories will be considered and acted upon if necessary.

 4. User Stories
-- The first user story is addressed as the website includes a list of upcoming gigs with a link to an external ticket site.
+- The first user story is addressed as the website provides a list of games and categorises them to make page navigation easier and so a better level of UX is achieved.
-- The second user story is addressed in the 'About' and 'Media' pages, which provide more information about the band and give examples of live performances for new fans to hear.
+- The second user story is addressed as the website provides a method of submitting new games.
-- The final user story is fulfilled with the contact page.
-It provides a method of contacting the band and/or its management in order to begin the booking process.
+- The final user story is considered with the ability for admins to control website content; the ability to edit and delete games along with the ability to create, update and delete the categories.

 ## Individual Page Testing

-Navigation & Footer:
+Navigation:
+- Resize the screen to ensure the nav bar collapses to a button on smaller devices.
+- Log in as a registered user to ensure that the Navbar contains the links for Home, Submit Game, Profile and Log Out.
+- Log in as an Admin to the Navbar contains all of the links a registered user would see as well as the link to Manage Categories.
+- Log out of all accounts and ensure the Navbar contains only the Home, Register and Log In links.
-- Ensure all navigation links load to the correct pages, including the home link connected to the band's logo.
+- Ensure all navigation links load to the correct pages, including the home link connected to the logo/page title.
-- Test each link in the footer to ensure it takes the user to the correct internal or external page (About, Download & Social Media links).
-- Resize the screen to ensure the nav bar collapses to a button on smaller devices and the 'Sign UP' button also disappears.
-- Resize the screen to ensure the 'About' section of the footer disappears on smaller devices.

 Home Page:
-- Go to the "Home" page.
-- Resize the screen to ensure the background of the 'Welcome' section is structured correctly at various sizes.
-- Click on the links of the 'New Album' to ensure the correct page is loaded.
-- Resize the screen to ensure the layout of the reviews changes as required for various screen sizes.
-- Click the 'Full Review' links to check the correct page is loaded.
-- Resize the screen to ensure the 'Location column' of the tour table disappears at smaller screen sizes.
-- Click each 'Tickets' link to ensure the user is taken to the correct site.

-About Page:
-- Go to the "About" page.
-- Resize the screen to ensure the layout of the 'Origins' section changes accordingly between in-line and vertical placement.
-- Click the 'here' link (for tickets) to ensure the user is taken to the correct destination.
-- Resize the screen to check the layout of 'The Band' section changes as required; structured vertically on small devices, vertical 4x4 on medium devices and inline 4x4 on larger devices.

-Media Page:
-- Go to the "Media" page.
-- Resize screen to ensure the photograph's layout changes according to screen size; 1 column for extra small screens, 2 colums for small screens, 3 columns for medium screens and 4 columns for large screens.
-- Test the videos load correctly and work as intended in the browser, including links to the original video.

-Contact Page:
-- Go to the "Contact" page.
-- Try to submit the empty form and verify that an error message about the required fields appears.
-- Try to submit the form with an invalid email address and verify that a relevant error message appears.
-- Try to submit the form with all inputs valid and verify that a success message appears.

-Modal:
-- Click on the 'Sign Up' button to ensure the modal appears.
-- Try to submit the empty form and verify that an error message about the required fields appears.
-- Try to submit the form with an invalid email address and verify that a relevant error message appears.
-- Try to submit the form with an incorrect repeated password and verify that a relevant error message appears.
-- Try to submit the form with all inputs valid and verify that a success message appears.

-Please note, the modal still requires verification for 'repeated password' to be addressed.
-This will require javascript to confirm password inputs match.
+- Resize the screen to ensure the ScrollSpy Navigation menu disappears on smaller devices.
+- Ensure the correct categories are loaded in the ScrollSpy menu from the database.
+- Ensure the ScrollSpy menu links target the correct section and games.
+- Click on the sign up call to action link to ensure the correct page is targeted.
+- Click the game cards to ensure the collapsible drops down and the correct information is loaded from the database; Game Name, Game Categories, Game Rating, with the Game Description, and the 'Submitted By' username in the dropdown.
+- Ensure the game rating shows the correct score.
+- Check the image displayed matches the first Category listed for the game.
+- Click the Rules button to ensure the Game Page is loaded.
+- Ensure the the Edit and Delete button are only rendered with an Admin's account.
+- Click the Edit button the ensure the Edit Game page is loaded.
+- Click the Delete button and ensure the game is Deleted.

+Register Page:
+- Ensure the form loads correctly with Username and Password inputs, along with form validation.
+- Try exiting username to ensure matching usernames do not occur.
+- Click the 'Register' button with the fields correctly filled and ensure the user's details are stored in the database (Password hashed), with the correct flash message displayed.
+- Click the Log In link below to ensure the Log In page is loaded.

+Log In Page:
+- Ensure the form loads correctly with Username and Password inputs, along with form validation.
+- Enter incorrect details: first username, then password and vice versa to ensure the form and user accounts are secure.
+- Log in with existing account to ensure form works as expected and the Profile page is loaded, with the correct flash message displayed.
+- Click the Register link below to ensure the Register page is loaded.

+Add Game Page:
+- Ensure the form loads correctly.
+- Ensure the form validation works as it should if sections are left blank(the validation for game requirement and rules sections has a bug as mentioned in the bugs section).
+- Ensure the Add Requirement and Add Rule buttons work correctly adding the input to a list.
+- Check the correct categories are loaded in the the multiple dropdown checklist and that the checklist works as it should.
+- Click the 'Add Game' button with a different input missing to ensure required iputs are filled.
+- Click the 'Add Game' button with the fields filled correctly to ensure the information is transfered and stored in the database (MongoDB: Games), with the correct flash message displayed.

+Edit Game Page:
+- Go to the "Submit Game" page.
+- Ensure the form loads correctly with all fields prepopulated correctly with the game's details.
+- Ensure all validation and inputs function as with the Add Game page.
+- Click the 'Cancel' button to ensure the Game Page is reloaded.
+- Click the 'Edit Game' button with the fields filled correctly to ensure the information is updated and stored in the database, with the correct flash message displayed.

+Game Page:
+- Ensure the Game Page Title is the Game's Name.
+- Ensure the Game Description, Requirements and Rules are rendered correctly from the database.
+- Check the Rating is correct and that the Upvote button increments the rating by one, which also updates the database value.

+Profile Page:
+- Ensure the Username of the profile is displayed.
+- Further User details and personalisation of the page will be displayed here (Please see 'Yet to be implemented' section).

+Manage Categories Page:
+- Admin only.
+- Ensure all categories are rendered in a card each.
+- Each category/card has both an Edit and a Delete button.
+- Check the Edit button takes the Admin to the Edit Category Page.
+- Check the Delete button deletes the category, along with the flash message confirmation.

+Edit Categories Page:
+- Admin only.
+- Ensure form is displayed correctly with an input field for Category Name.
+- Check the input field is prepopulated with the current Category Name.
+- After editing the name, click the 'Update Category' button to ensure the category is both updated in the Categories Page as well as the database.
+- Ensure the flash message confirming the Updated Category is displayed as the Categories Page is loaded.
+- Back to the Edit form, click the 'Cancel' button to ensure the user is diverted back to the Categories page.

 ---

 ## Bugs

-- The heading 'blur' (box-shadow) could not be styled using an id or class in the style.css file.
-The problem was resolved using a direct style on the element in the html files, however this is not ideal and will be further investigated.
+- The input validation on the Add Game and Edit Game forms for the Game Requirements and Game Rules is not responsive.
+This has a similar issue that required a JavaScript fix for the Categories form.
+Further investigation into a fix will be conducted.
+- When adding to the lists for the Game Requirements and Rules Sections, the Enter button has been unable to be linked up with a JavaScript Event Listener.
+Further investigation will be done to improve the UX.
-- A small white gap appears below the footer on screen sizes smaller than 992px.
-This is believed to be due to the responsive adjustment of the contents of the footer but it was unable to be resolved before submition.
-This will be further investigated.
+- The images show white space on smaller screens.
+This is due to the shape of the image loaded.
+A fix could be implemented using CSS or different images.

 ## Deployment